mercadopago/devsite-docs/guides/nuvemshop/mercado-credits.en.md

 **Mercado Credits** is currently offered in our [Checkout Pro](/developers/en/docs/checkout-pro/landing) (**Checkout Mercado Pago**), and now it is also possible to access directly from the store checkout.

-> If you haven't set up Checkout Pro yet, you must access the [Payment configuration > Checkout Pro](/developers/en/docs/nuvemshop/payments-configuration/checkout-pro) section.
+> If you haven't set up Checkout Pro yet, you must access the [Payment configuration > Checkout Pro](/developers/en/docs/nuvemshop/payments-configuration/checkout-pro) section to configure it.

 If you want to **show Mercado Credits in your store's checkout**, follow the steps below.